microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ### TPDS Setup

-The Trust Platform Design Suite (TPDS) is a tool used to configure and generate provisioning information for secure elements and trust anchor devices.
+The Trust Platform Design Suite is a tool used to configure and generate provisioning information for secure elements and trust anchor devices.
 TPDS does not have the security to provide or create secure things like keys, so the provisioning package that TPDS creates must be exchanged with Microchip support for an actual secure package.
 However, as this can take time to do, TPDS can also be used to prototype provision for quick provisioning for testing purposes.

 1. Install TPDS (https://www.microchip.com/tpds).